scalikejdbc/scalikejdbc.github.io/source/documentation/connection-pool.html.md

 ### Switching ConnectionPool Implementation by configuration
 <hr/>

-When `ConnectionPoolFactory` implementation already exists, it's possible to specify it by configuration.
-By default, commons-dbcp 1/2 and bonecp are already prepared.
-When you'd like to add another `ConnectionPoolFactory`, call repository's add method like this:
+When a `ConnectionPoolFactory` implementation is already in place, it can be configured for use.
+By default, ScalikeJDBC comes pre-configured with commons-dbcp 1/2 and bonecp.
+If you need to integrate a different `ConnectionPoolFactory`, you can add it to the repository as follows:

 ```scala
 scalikejdbc.ConnectionPoolFactoryRepository.add("name", YourConnectionPoolFactory)